Monte Carlo neutron ray-tracing simulations

 Authors:3rd party code used in RESTRAX

-The package actually includes two standalone programs
+The package includes two programs:

-RESTRAX – the vesion specially designed for three-axis spectrometers (TAS) is equiped with simplified (but faster) ray-tracing code for simulation of TAS resolution functions and additional tools for data analysis.
+This vesion specially designed for three-axis spectrometers (TAS) is equiped with simplified (but faster) ray-tracing code for simulation of TAS resolution functions and additional tools for data analysis.
 It provides graphical representation of resolution functions as well as both simulated and experimental scattering functions.
 The non-linear least-squares fitting routine is available with variety of scattering models and a possibility to add other models created by users as a library linked dynamically to the main program.
 The program has been equiped with intuitive graphical user interface written in Java (portabe across platforms)